-The two ways used to measure BAC are the breath and blood tests.
-Neither calculate the BAC at the time of driving which is what matters under the law.
-Of course, any test results can be disputed by your Vista DUI attorneys in court.
+The basics are simple when it comes to what BAC stands for.
+It is an acronym for Blood Alcohol Concentration and it is a means of measuring how much alcohol a person has in their system.
+The two ways used to take a BAC measurement are the breath and blood tests.
+Neither calculate the BAC at the time of driving which is what matters under the law and this fact can be used as a defense under the rising alcohol theory.
+And, of course, any test results can be disputed by your DUI attorneys as well.

-If the officer believes you were intoxicated, but your BAC was below .08%, you can still be charged with drunk driving, but in many cases, your Vista DUI lawyer will be able to get the charges reduced to wet reckless since there will not be enough evidence to show you were Driving Under the Influence.
+If the officer believes you were intoxicated, but your BAC measurement was below .08%, you can still be charged with drunk driving, but in many cases, your Vista DUI lawyer will be able to get the charges reduced to wet reckless since there will not be enough evidence to show you were Driving Under the Influence.

 Creative Commons Image by OregonDOT